 The Company was incorporated in Delaware on August 15, 2005 as a blank check company whose objective is to acquire through a merger, capital stock exchange, asset acquisition or other similar business combination, one or more operating businesses primarily in the healthcare sector.
-As disclosed in Note 11, the Company has identified an acquisition candidate, InfuSystem, Inc. ("InfuSystem") and has entered into an agreement to acquire all of the issued and outstanding stock of InfuSystem through a wholly-owned subsidiary of the Company.
+As disclosed in Note 11, the Company has identified an acquisition candidate, InfuSystem, Inc. ("InfuSystem") and has entered into an agreement to acquire all of the issued and outstanding stock of InfuSystem through Iceland Acquisition Subsidiary, Inc.